 The stomach is a hollow organ located in the middle of your abdomen.
 The stomach is responsible for breaking down and absorbing food so that it can be used by your body.

 The inner surface of the stomach is lined by specialized cells called foveolar cells which form a barrier called an epithelium.
 This barrier protects the stomach from the acid that aids in the digestion of our food.

-One of the most common causes of gastritis is infection of the stomach by a bacteria known as Helicobacter.
-Pathologists often use ‘special stains’ that can highlight the small Helicobacter organisms making for more easy and accurate identification.
+The most common cause of active gastritis is infection of the stomach by a bacteria known as Helicobacter.
+Pathologists often use tests called special stains or immunohistochemistry that make it easier to see the small Helicobacter organisms.

 The change from foveolar epithelium to small intestinal epithelium is an example of metaplasia.
 This specific type of metaplasia that takes place in the stomach is referred to as intestinal metaplasia.

-For most patients, hyperplastic polyps are sporadic, that is they are unrelated to any preexisting genetic condition.
-Some patients, however, inherit genetic changes that put them at a higher risk of developing multiple hyperplastic polyps as well as other non-cancerous (benign) growths.
+For most patients, hyperplastic polyps are unrelated to any preexisting genetic condition.
+Some patients, however, inherit genetic changes that put them at a higher risk of developing multiple hyperplastic polyps as well as other non-cancerous growths.

 These patients are said to have a syndrome and the most common syndromes associated with hyperplastic polyps are Peutz-Jeghers, Cowden, and Juvenile polyposis.

 In these syndromes, specific genes that normally prevent our cells from growing and dividing too rapidly or in an uncontrolled way, are altered or mutated.
 This causes uncontrolled cell growth and the development of a non-cancerous polyp.